 - Poor mental health, such as stress, anxiety, depression and certain prescribed medications.

-- According to the NHS, sleeping on your back can also be linked to sleep paralysis.
+- According to the NHS, sleeping on your back can also be linked.

 - If you are especially unfortunate, then you may be one of the few who are genetically predisposed to experience paralysed sleep, though this is extremely rare and can be cured through therapy.